Links on SoundGuys may earn us a commission. Learn more.

-There really aren’t many considerations to make here.
+There aren’t many considerations to make here.
 The Turtle Beach Recon 70 sounds decent, offers solid chat audio, feels good to wear over long periods, and it works everywhere.
 If you’re in the market for a simple plug-and-play option, you could do a whole lot worse (and spend a whole lot more money).
-That said, there are still plenty of great options if this doesn’t quite match your needs.
+That said, there are still plenty of great options, even from Turtle Beach, if this doesn’t quite match your needs.

 Regardless, if getting something cheap that works well is the only thing you care about, this is a great option.
-Just remember to pick up a 3.5mm splitter if your PC doesn’t support a single jack for a mic and headphones.
+Remember to pick up a 3.5mm splitter if your PC doesn’t support a single jack for a mic and headphones.

 The HyperX Cloud Core is worth getting over the Turtle Beach Recon 70 if you want a lighter, more comfortable headset with fewer microphone connectivity issues.

 The sound profiles of the HyperX Cloud Core and the Turtle Beach Recon 70 are pretty similar, with some under-emphasis in the bass range most notably.
 Both headsets connect using a 3.5mm connector, and neither have software to download.
 That being said, the HyperX Cloud Core is a lot lighter than the Turtle Beach Recon 70, weighing 309g (10.8oz) as opposed to the Recon 70’s 476g (16.8oz).
 The microphone on the Turtle Beach Recon 70 is quite quiet, but the frequency response is actually pretty great, while the HyperX Cloud Core deemphasizes bass tones enough that lower voices can sound “tinny,” which isn’t the best.